 Returns on your inbounding efforts can grow significantly over time.
 The ideal content will stay relevant well beyond its publication date, resulting in continued traffic and lead generation.

-That 3,000-word premium offer you slaved over could later be parsed and reworked into three blogs, a video, and an infographic.
+That 3,000-word whitepaper you slaved over could later be parsed and reworked into three blogs, a video, and an infographic.
 Just like that, you’ve paved five more avenues for web traffic without building them from scratch.

 Don’t feel guilty about repackaging.
 And don’t forget to trumpet some of your top-performing pieces from the past as part of the aforementioned social media push.

 Design with SEO and Lead Funneling in Mind

 There are seemingly a million little ways to give yourself a better chance at being noticed by web surfers.
 Building your website’s “authority” in a search engine’s eyes means interested prospects will find your campaign long after you stop actively promoting it.